NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_07_asxckiikt5.md

 ![](https://framapic.org/aSq94AfnPcFt/GBkoWn3kBCuI.PNG)

 Notes:
-Number produced or shipped i europe was limited (smth like that) </br></br>
-You have to register to "get a chance" of buying it </br> scarcity ! competition!  and even delay!</br></br>
+Number of the phone produced or shipped in europe were limited You had to register to "get a chance" of buying it Leading to scarcity, competition  and even delay (two tools that will be presented later in the slides)

-I had felt stupid to have missed the oportunity to buy it by missing that email</br>
+I had felt stupid to have missed the oportunity to buy it by missing that email

-While I actually knew nothing about the phone, just heard about it while looking for one One teacher had it and students were impressed/curious
+While I actually knew nothing about the phone and just heard about it while looking for one One teacher had it and students were impressed/curious

-Affect my view of the brand until today even though i'm clueless
+The scarcity effect affected my view of the brand until today even though i'm clueless about phones in general

 VVVVV

 ## More example: The delay effect

-- The mormon temple
+- The mormon temple was an oportunity limited in time
-- Offer over a car only available immediately
+- The offer on a car only available immediately
 - Steam sales

 Notes:
--car dealership</br>
+- Car dealership might tell a client that an offer only stands now, and that he will loose it if he leaves to think about it
-- Steam sales: outside the book examples</br></br>
+- Steam sales: outside the book examples

--goal is to not let the time for the user to analyse the situation and make him believe that the opportunity will be lost forever
+- The goal is to not let the time for the user to analyse the situation and make him believe that the opportunity will be lost forever

 VVVVV